Wissididom/poke-guesser-bot/README.md

 6. Choose a server to invite the bot to, then click authorize.

-## Running locally

-This bot was written to run on Replit and utilize the Replit Secrets (Environment Variables).
-I didn't look into this too much to see how well it works in just nodeJS and outside of Replit.

-To run it in NodeJS and outside of Replit, you'd need to have a database implementation (like for example my implementation which is vulnerable to path traversal stuff: https://github.com/Wissididom/replit-db-server-remake) and additionally specify `TOKEN` and `REPLIT_DB_URL` either as environment variable or as value inside of `.env`

 # Technology

 ## Replit

 We used the online IDE [Replit](https://replit.com/~) to create Poke-guesser Bot.
-The bot is intended to be ran straight from Replit so that it is hosted in the cloud.
+The bot was intended to be ran straight from Replit so that it is hosted in the cloud.

-## node.js
+## NodeJS

 This project is written entirely using JavaScript in the [Node.JS](https://nodejs.org/en/) runtime environment.